Kirvolque/Kirvolque/README.md

 I am currently working on my pet project, [Rule Evaluator](https://github.com/Kirvolque/rule-evaluator), which is a Scala 3 library for evaluating boolean expressions using a custom syntax.

+### Mentoring Experience
+In addition to my development work, I also have experience mentoring and leading projects.
+I served as a tech lead and mentor for a group of students from Saint Petersburg Polytechnic University who were working on the [Variant Caller](https://github.com/Kirvolque/variant_caller) project.
+While I did not write the code for this project myself, I supervised the students and provided guidance and support as they implemented the project.

 ### Let's Connect